Upcoming works: Anderson Street and Parker Street 2025-2026

 However, traffic intending to visit the activity centre will still have access, with signage in place to inform road users that the Village and nearby businesses remain open.

-We have also begun implementing safety improvements on nearby local roads, including pathway connections, roadside maintenance and road condition upgrades to support any temporary traffic increases.
+We have also implemented safety improvements on nearby local roads, including pathway connections, roadside maintenance and road condition upgrades to support any temporary traffic increases.

 We’ll continue to monitor traffic patterns on residential streets, and if needed, introduce further measures to ensure the safety of residents.